ItalyPaleAle/svelte-spa-router/README.md

 Routes must begin with `/` (or `*` for the catch-all route).

+Alternatively, you can also define your routes using custom regular expressions, as explained below.

 Note that the order matters!
 When your users navigate inside the app, the first matching path will determine which route to load.
 It's important that you leave any "catch-all" route (e.g. a "Page not found" one) at the end.

 ### Include the router view